threatstack/mrmanager/README.md

 `mrmanager` is a tool we use internally to get credentials and write them to the correct place.
 It's a UI wrapper around Vault.
 It was one of our first golang tools here at Threat Stack. `mrmanager` has opinions about the way you set up Vault and your infrastructure:

 * You have Vault configured to give you AWS tokens - either at `aws/` (default) or `aws-envname/` (`-e` flag with `mrmanager aws`).
 * You have Vault configured to give you database credentials using the `database/` endpoint, and you name all your roles `dbname-rolename` with `readonly` being a good default role.
-Additionally, your databases:
-  * Are in AWS RDS, and the host your run from has the `rds:DescribeDBInstances` permission.
-  * Use standard ports; 5432 for PostgreSQL and 3306 for MySQL
+Additionally, your database uses standard ports; 5432 for PostgreSQL and 3306 for MySQL
 * You use the Duo MFA integration.

 ## How can I use it?